timcassell/ProtoPromise/README.md

 }
 ```

 When the C# compiler sees a lamda expression that does not capture/close any variables, it will cache the delegate statically, so there is only one instance in the program.
 If the lambda only captures `this`,  it's not quite as bad as capturing local variables, as the compiler will generate a cached delegate in the class.
 This means there is one delegate per instance.
-We can reduce that to one instance in the program by passing `this` as the capture value.
+We can reduce that to one delegate in the program by passing `this` as the capture value.

-Visual Studio will tell you what variables are captured/closed if you hover the `=>`.
+Note: Visual Studio will tell you what variables are captured/closed if you hover the `=>`.
 You can use that information to optimize your delegates.

 See [Understanding Then](#understanding-then) for information on all the different ways you can capture values with the `Then` overloads.